 I truly believe that if you follow my helpful tips, you can certainly clean your house in one day!

-But if you don’t that’s okay too.
+If you don’t get it clean within one day – that’s okay too.
 It will certainly be cleaner today than it was yesterday!

 Where Do You Start Cleaning a Filthy House?